mirochaj/ares/doc/example_grid_I.rst

     anl = ares.analysis.ModelSet('test_model_grid')

-To see where the absorption trough occurs, you could make a simple scatter-plot:
+To see where the absorption trough occurs (turning point C), you could make a simple scatter-plot showing the redshift and brightness temperature for each model at that point:

 ::

-    ax = anl.ScatterTurningPoints(include='C', color='b')
+    ax = anl.Scatter(x='z', y='dTb', z='C')

 To see the where the emission signal occurs on the same axes,

 ::

-    ax = anl.ScatterTurningPoints(include='D', color='r')
+    ax = anl.Scatter(x='z', y='dTb', z='D', color='r')

 If you're interested in variations in ``Tmin``, in which case load-balancing could be highly advantageous, see :doc:`example_grid_II`.